The Theory of ramification: The concept of ramification

 \begin{remark} Definition \ref{concept} has a practical implication.
-The concept affirms the notion that, given the image of an object on a miror of a certain size, If we can find a miror of a relatively smaller size that produce an image of the same body so that the concatenation of the two covers the size of the larger miror, then the body must indeed be a ramifier.
-Next we examine some properties of the ramifiers in a given modulus. \end{remark}
+The concept affirms the notion that, given the image of an object on a mirror of a certain size, If we can find a mirror of a relatively smaller size that produce an image of the same body so that the concatenation of the two covers the size of the larger mirror, then the body must indeed be a ramifier.
+Next, we examine some properties of the ramifier in a given modulus. \end{remark}